opencats/OpenCATS_Documentation/docs/Install-Ubuntu-14.04.rst

 .. note:: This is the backend database that stores all your OpenCATS information.
 You likely will NOT be messing with this much after installation unless you choose to.
 The login/password you set up here will NOT be the same as your login/password for OpenCATS.

 .. note:: Make sure you remember or write down your login/password.
-You'll need it in a new minutes.
+You'll need it in a few minutes.

 * ``$ mysql -u root -p`` (If that doesn't work, try ``mysql -u root -yourmariadbpasswordfromearlier``)
 * You should see a prompt like this: ``mysql>``